 Are algorithms and Machine Learning the way to go?

-In practical terms, a possible vulnerability pertaining to the Cloud could be exploited on a “large scale”, resulting in a domino effect with obvious cascade damages, simply because of topological features that characterize the Cloud.
+In practical terms, a possible vulnerability pertaining to the Cloud could be exploited on a “large scale”, resulting in a domino effect with obvious cascading damages, due to the topological features that characterize the Cloud.

-Also admitted (and not granted) that it was possible to guarantee the “safety” of the single devices, systems, applications, etc. that reside within the Cloud, such systems could still interact with each other in an unpredictable manner, by virtue of their “degrees of freedom”, which we are not ex ante able to establish in deterministic number, quality and nature (paradoxically, a traditional “local” security perimeter, made up of “heterogeneous” apparatuses and applications, might be able to break the “chain of contagion” even better, regardless of the level of security of the single apparatuses / systems that reside there).
+Also admitting (and not conceding) that it were possible to guarantee the “safety” of the single devices, systems, applications, etc. that reside within the Cloud, such systems could still interact with each other in an unpredictable manner, by virtue of their “degrees of freedom”, which we are not ex ante able to establish in deterministic number, quality and nature (paradoxically, a traditional network perimeter, made up of heterogeneous apparatuses and applications, might be able to break the “chain of contagion” even better, regardless of the level of security affecting single apparatuses and different systems).

 What to do, then?

-The most sensible decision therefore remains that of “do not put all the eggs in the same basket” (as the best practices of security still preach…), carrying out and keeping backups of critical data (i.e. the data that are essential to guarantee the Business Continuity of an Organization) outside the Cloud, also adopting appropriate Disaster Recovery plans (being assisted by a Security Analyst, rather than just being advised by our trusted vendor…)
+The most sensible decision therefore remains that of “do not put all the eggs in the same basket” (as the best practices suggest), carrying out and keeping backups of critical data (i.e. the data that are essential to guarantee the Business Continuity of an Organization) outside the Cloud, also adopting appropriate Disaster Recovery plans (being assisted by a Security Analyst, rather than just being advised by our trusted vendor…)